Andriy Melnyk (officer): First World War (1914–1917)

 In 1914, Melnyk volunteered in the newly formed Legion of Ukrainian Sich Riflemen (USS) where he commanded a company that was engaged in sabotage, rising from a khorunzhyi to the rank of lieutenant.
-He later fought in the Battle of Makivka [ru] and received the silver Signum Laudis medal in late 1915 during an awards ceremony by Archduke Karl.
+He later fought in the Battle of Makivka and received the silver Signum Laudis medal in late 1915 during an awards ceremony by Archduke Karl.
 (Note: According to historian Oleksandr Kucheruk, director of the Oleh Olzhych Library, Melnyk was also awarded an imperial sabre at this time by the Archduke.
 However, historian Danylo Yanevsky notes that the rumour came from a secondary source citing unnamed witnesses and it was never confirmed by Melnyk himself.)

 He was reportedly referred to as "Lord Melnyk" by his fellow Ukrainian and Austrian officers who felt that he embodied the English concept of a gentleman, which at that time had been an ideal in Central Europe.
 In early September 1916, Melnyk was wounded and taken prisoner by the Russians during the Battle on Mount Lysonia [ru] alongside several hundred USS soldiers.

 Captivity

-Melnyk and his comrades in the USS (including Roman Sushko and Fedir Chernyk [ukr]) were transferred between several prisoner-of-war camps, including briefly one in Tsaritsyn, before they were moved to a lightly guarded internment camp in the village of Dubovka as of March 1917.
+Melnyk and his comrades in the USS (including Roman Sushko and Fedir Chernyk) were transferred between several prisoner-of-war camps, including briefly one in Tsaritsyn, before they were moved to a lightly guarded internment camp in the village of Dubovka as of March 1917.
 (Note: USS soldiers were interned in two houses in the village and allowed to bathe in the Volga upon Melnyk's request.)
 Melnyk became a close associate of Yevhen Konovalets, a Ukrainian second lieutenant captured in 1915 who was held in the Tsaritsyn camp and from whom Melnyk learned of the developments in Ukraine surrounding the February Revolution and the abdication of Tsar Nicholas II.